naratip69/indiv-proj/README.md

 # indiv-proj

+to start
-to start go to server and run command "npm run dev" , go to client and run command "npm start"
+go to server folder and run command "npm install" then "npm run dev" , go to client folder and run command "npm start"